ASPECTS OF AGING PROCESS

 Dependency:

-A person may sometimes depend on others as he ages because he acts like a child and becomes stubborn.
+A person may sometimes depend on their loved ones as he ages because he acts like a child and becomes stubborn.
 Well, that doesn’t mean he can’t make all the decisions or he needs someone to support him financially.
-They need to be encouraged to their work themselves as more as possible so it’ll help them become more independent.
+They need to be encouraged by their family members to do their work themselves as more as possible so it’ll help them become more independent.

 Limitations: